WaleeTheRobot/order-flow-bot/README.md

 #### Stacked Imbalances

 This strategy is the common stacked imbalances strategy.
 It will trigger based on finding stacked imbalances.
-Note that just because it found a stacked imbalance doesn't mean it can revert shortly afterwards causing those stacked imbalances to become invalid.
+Note that just because it found a stacked imbalance doesn't mean it cannot revert shortly afterwards causing those stacked imbalances to become invalid.
 This is just an example strategy to display how to access the databar and technical levels and you should customize it to your own liking.

 #### Both